 The Kittelsen Museum

-With a view that looks out over all of Modum, Tyrifjorden and Ringerike, the Kittelsen Museum is majestically located on Skuterud Ridge (350 masl) at the Cobalt Mines.
-This is the place to enjoy one of Norway’s largest collections of originals by Kittelsen, an illustrator of fairy tales.
+Featuring majestic views of Modum, Tyrifjord Lake and Ringerike, the Kittelsen Museum is located on Skuterud Ridge (350 masl) at the Cobalt Mines.
+Here you can experience one of Norway’s largest collections of original works by the famous fairytale artist Theodor Kittelsen (1857–1914).

 Elves and trolls, drawings and wood carvings, paintings and spinning tops: Kittelsen was a multi-talented artist and the proof is here.